EricGeorge/MiniSynth/README.md

-# NanoSynth
+# MiniSynth
-Building the NanoSynth from "Designing Software Synthesizer Plugins" using JUCE
+Building the MiniSynth from "Designing Software Synthesizer Plugins" using JUCE